-Thomson uses this thought experiment to argue that it is wrong to force a woman to carry a pregnancy to term that results from rape or incest just like it is wrong to force a kidnapped person to stay hooked up to the World Famous Violinist.
-To do so is, in essence, to use a woman as a thing—for example, a receptacle–to carry a child, rather than to treat a woman as valuable in herself.
+Thomson uses this thought experiment to argue that it is wrong to force a woman to carry a pregnancy to term that results from rape or incest.
+This is wrong, she argues, just like it is wrong to force a kidnapped person to stay hooked up to the World Famous Violinist.
+To do so is, in essence, to use a woman as a thing.
+For example it would be treating a woman like a receptacle to carry a child, rather than treating her as valuable in herself.

-Thomson suggests that the argument that a woman cannot have an abortion in cases of rape and incest is the extreme position (Thomson 2-3), and she argues that this position is not as common as is once was, although you may be aware that recently several states took this extreme position and tried, or succeeded, in passing bills that banned all abortions, even for pregnancies caused by the result of rape or incest.
+Thomson suggests that the argument that a woman cannot have an abortion in cases of rape and incest is the extreme position (Thomson 2-3).
+And she further argues that this position is not as common as is once was, although you may be aware that recently several states took this extreme position.
+They tried, or succeeded, in passing bills that banned all abortions, even for pregnancies caused by the result of rape or incest.
 Some states even banned or tried to ban abortion in cases in which the pregnancy threatened a woman’s health.

-She points out that when people hold the extreme position on abortion—the position that abortion is always wrong, even in cases of rape, incest, or threats to the mother’s health—they usually hold this position based on several arguments.
+She points out that when people hold the extreme position on abortion, they usually hold this position based on several faulty arguments.

-Thompson points out, however, that this argument is incorrect.
-In another thought experiment she asks us to consider a scenario (this one has a sci-fi twist) in which a woman (or man) is trapped in a very tiny house with a rapidly growing child.
+Thompson points out, however, that this argument relies on faulty reasoning.
+In another thought experiment she asks us to consider a scenario in which a woman (or man) is trapped in a very tiny house with a rapidly growing child.
 (The child in this scenario has been genetically modified in some way and is going to grow into a giant.)
 The woman cannot escape the house, and she is going to be crushed to death (4).
-Thompson argues that killing in self-defense is ethical, and therefore, killing in this situation, even killing an innocent child, is ethically permissible because it is an instance of self-defense (4).
+Thompson argues that killing in self-defense is ethical.
+And therefore, killing in this situation, even killing an innocent child, is ethically permissible because it is an instance of self-defense (4).

 Photo by Arwin Basdew, courtesy of Unsplash

 Thompson argues against this by returning to the World Famous Violinist Scenario.
-She asks us to consider a situation in which it turns out that the person hooked up to the World Famous Violinist would save the WFV’s life but would die as a result of staying hooked up (6).
+She asks us to consider a situation in which the person hooked up to the World Famous Violinist would save the WFV’s life but would die as a result of staying hooked up (6).

-She points out that it is ethically permissible for someone in this situation to unhook themselves from the WFV, even if doing so directly kills the person.
-She points out that the right to life is only a right not to be killed unjustly, not a right to use anyone else’s body, especially if it kills the other person (6).
+She points out that it is ethically permissible for someone in this situation to unhook themselves from the WFV.
+And it is unethical even if doing so directly kills the person.
+She points out that the right to life is only a right not to be killed unjustly.
+It is not a right to use anyone else’s body, especially if it kills the other person (6).

-She thinks this scenario also disproves the argument that in the case of a woman’s life being endangered by carrying a child to term, we must let that women die, rather than aborting the child (6).
+She thinks this scenario also disproves the argument that we must let a woman die, rather than aborting a child (6).

 A Review and Recap